-Cellular + GPS tracking, all in one, for your Arduino?
-Oh yes!
-Introducing Adafruit FONA 808 GSM + GPS Shield, an all-in-one cellular phone module with that lets you add location-tracking, voice, text, SMS and data to your project, in Arduino shield format for easy use.
+Ring, Ring!
+Who's that callin'?
+It's your Arduino!
+Introducing Adafruit FONA 800 Shield, an adorable all-in-one cellular phone shield that lets you add voice, text, SMS and data to your project in an easy to use pluggable shield.

-This shield fits right over your Arduino or compatible.
-At the heart is a powerful GSM cellular module (we use the latest SIM808) with integrated GPS.
+This shield fits on top of any classic Arduino or compatible, and packs a surprising amount of technology into it's little frame.
+At the heart is a GSM cellular module (we use the latest SIM800) the size of a postage stamp.
 This module can do just about everything

-- Quad-band 850/900/1800/1900MHz connect onto any global GSM network with any 2G SIM (in the USA, T-Mobile is suggested) - Fully-integrated GPS (MT3336 chipset () with -165 dBm tracking sensitivity) that can be controlled and query over the same serial port - Make and receive voice calls using a headset or an external 32Ω speaker + electret microphone - Send and receive SMS messages - Send and receive GPRS data (TCP/IP, HTTP, etc.) - PWM/Buzzer vibrational motor control - AT command interface with "auto baud" detection
+- Quad-band 850/900/1800/1900MHz connect onto any global GSM network with any 2G SIM (in the USA, T-Mobile is suggested) - Make and receive voice calls using a headset OR an external $8\Omega$ speaker + electret microphone - Send and receive SMS messages - Send and receive GPRS data (TCP/IP, HTTP, etc.) - Scan and receive FM radio broadcasts (yeah, we don't exactly know why this was included but it works really well) - PWM/Buzzer vibrational motor control - AT command interface with "auto baud" detection